BlackFly67/logistek-knowledge-base/user/pages/01.basics/02.orders/docs.md

 ##Mobile:

-When you first login to the mobile app, you will be greated with the Activity Screen.
+When you first login to the mobile app, you will be greeted with the Activity Screen.
 This gives you a look at recent activity that has happened in your Podio workspace.

 **To get to the Orders App, you'll need to tap Browse.**
 ![Login](../../user/assets/Login.png)